habitio/habit-ios-sdk-sample/README.md

 This sample shows how the Habit Analytics SDK should be initialized and used.

-It also shows how to register a new user account, login and refresh a token on our platform.

-For more information on how **Authorization** is done, go [here](https://github.com/habitio/habit-analytics-ios-sdk/blob/master/Authorization.md)!

 For detailed information about integrating and using the **HabitAnalytics SDK**, please check here:

 ###  [Habit Analytics SDK Documentation](https://github.com/habitio/habit-analytics-ios-sdk/blob/master/README.md)